Using backend tests to evaluate a runtime#

 Run it with:

-python -m pytest unittests/backend/test_backend_with_onnxruntime.py -v
+python -m pytest unittests/onnxl_vs_ort/test_backend_with_onnxruntime.py -v

 or, to run only the Abs test cases:

-python -m pytest unittests/backend/test_backend_with_onnxruntime.py -v -k abs
+python -m pytest unittests/onnxl_vs_ort/test_backend_with_onnxruntime.py -v -k abs

 How test cases are collected#